MarcusSalzer/data_collect_app/README.md

 ## notes

 - When updating app with `flutter install`, the database is (partially?) cleared.
 So remember to save a backup, and load after.

-## ideas

-- day2vec
-- event details, what/for/where/how